-Note: Do not deduct:
+Note.
+Do not deduct:

-- Expenses allocable to tax-exempt income (see section 265). - Payments of claims made by the fund. - Expenses incurred by, or on behalf of, claimants or transferors.
+- Expenses allocable to tax-exempt income (see section 265). - · Payments of claims made by the fund. - Expenses incurred by, or on behalf of, claimants or transferors.

-Line 11-Items of loss, deduction, or credit from a partnership interest.
+Line 11.
+Items of loss, deduction, or credit from a partnership interest.
 For tax years ending before 2003, a fund that holds a partnership interest it acquired before February 15, 1992, is allowed a deduction for its distributive share of that partnership's items of loss, deduction, or credits, described in section 702(a) that would be deductible in determining taxable income (in the case of a tax credit, the income tax liability) of a corporation.
 The deduction is allowed only to the extent of the fund's distributive share of that partnership's items of income and gains described in section 702(a) for that tax year.
 If the fund has an interest in more than one partnership, attach a schedule showing each partnership's items of loss, deduction, and credit, and that partnership's items of income or gain.
-Credits against tax are treated as deductions by dividing the amount of the credit by 39.6%.
+Credits against tax are treated as deductions by dividing the amount of the credit by the fund's tax rate.
+See the instructions for line 16 below for the fund's tax rate for the year.

-Note: Limitations on changes in partnership agreement and capital contribution and changes in a qualified settlement fund's distributive share of items of income, gain, loss, deduction, or credit are disregarded if:
+Note.
+Limitations on changes in partnership agreement and capital contribution and changes in a qualified settlement fund's distributive share of items of income, gain, loss, deduction, or credit are disregarded if:

-- They result from a change in the terms of the partnership agreement after December 17, 1992, or from a capital contribution to the partnership after December 17, 1992, unless the partnership agreement as in effect prior to December 18, 1992, requires the contribution, and - A principal purpose of the change in the partnership agreement or capital contribution is to circumvent the limitations on deductions.
+They result from a change in the terms of the partnership agreement after December 17, 1992, or from a capital contribution to the partnership after December 17, 1992, unless the partnership agreement as in effect prior to December 18, 1992, requires the contribution, and

+• A principal purpose of the change in the partnership agreement or capital contribution is to circumvent the limitations on deductions.

-Line 12-Other deductions.
+Line 12.
+Other deductions.
 Enter the total of other deductions not entered on lines 7 through 11.
 List the type and amount of deduction on an attached schedule.
-If the fund has only one item of other deduction, describe it in parentheses on the dotted part of line 12.
-Line 13-Net operating loss deduction (NOL).
-Enter the total NOL carryovers from prior tax years, but do not enter more
+If the fund has only one item of other deduction, describe it in parentheses on the dotted line next to the entry space for line 12.

-(NOL).
+Line 13.
+Net operating loss deduction (NOL).
 Enter the total NOL carryovers from prior tax years, but do not enter more than the fund's taxable income.
 See Pub.
 536, Net Operating Losses, and Regulations section 1.468B-2(b)(4) for more details.

-Part II-Tax Computation
+Part II.
+Tax Computation

-Line 15-Modified gross income.
+Line 15.
+Modified gross income.
 Modified gross income of a qualified settlement fund is its gross income, as defined in section 61, computed with certain modifications.
 See Regulations section 1.468B-2(b) for more information.